 All the resources and suggestions up to this point have focused on student loan forgiveness and outside programs.

-These resources may help eliminate a portion of the student debt, but most borrowers will have to come up with a strategy to eliminate the remaining loan balances.
+These resources may help eliminate a portion of the student debt, but most borrowers will have to develop a strategy to eliminate the remaining loan balances.

-The good news is that there are a number of tools and tactics that can be used to keep payments manageable and pay off the debt at the same time.
+The good news is that there are many tools and tactics available to keep payments manageable and pay off the debt at the same time.

 Programs like PSLF might be a great way to pay off federal student loans, but private student loan forgiveness programs don’t really exist.

-Borrowers with larger private loan balances often face high interest rates and unforgiving lenders.
+Borrowers with larger private loan balances may face high interest rates and unforgiving lenders.

 Often, the best plan for private loans is to refinance with a new lender.
-Most borrowers are able to get lower interest rates and more favorable repayment terms.
+Most borrowers can get lower interest rates and more favorable repayment terms.
 This is because a graduate with a job and credit history is much less of a credit risk than an unemployed student.
 Less of a credit risk for lenders means lower interest rates.

-At present many companies are offering interest rates below 3%.
+At present many companies are offering interest rates at about 2%.

 |Refinance Lenders to Consider:|